AdamMeyers/The_Termolator/README_termolator_add_ons.txt

    python3 auto_summary.py

+2) The first question is to choose a language.
+English and Chinese currently work.
+We hope to get French to work soon.

-2) The first question is to choose the foreground topic.
+3) The 2nd question is to choose the foreground topic.
 You are then given a numbered set of choices to clarify which meaning of the term you prefer or to choose some similar term.
 You should then make a choice by number.